brycekwon/www.brycekwon.com/content/terms-and-privacy.md

 JavaScript is not required to use this website, but some features, like client-side search and the theme switcher, may not function without it.
 It is not used for tracking, analytics, or advertising.

+## Vulnerability Reporting

+If you discover a security vulnerability on this website or its tools, I encourage responsible disclosure.
+Please report any vulnerabilities by [contacting me](/contact) with a detailed description of the issue, including steps to reproduce it and the potential impact.

+While I work to address the reported issues, please avoid publicly sharing or disclosing the vulnerability until I have had a chance to investigate.
+I am unable to offer financial compensation for reported vulnerabilities, but I can to provide proper attribution or recognition for valid reports.

+Thank you for helping to keep www.brycekwon.com secure and reliable for everyone.

 ## Policy Updates